appstefan/HighlightSwift/README.md

 Converts a `String` of code into a syntax highlighted `AttributedString`

-- ⛓️ Select a language style statically
+- ⛓️ Select a language style of syntax highlight statically
 - 📚 Works for 40 common languages(The original works 50 common languages)
 - 🌈 Supports Only Xcode styles(The original provides 30 classic color styles)
 - 🧰 Built with [highlightjs/highlight.js](https://github.com/highlightjs/highlight.js) and `JavaScriptCore`